-At Meyer Van Severen, S.C. we work on appeals cases.
+At Van Severen Law Office we work on appeals cases.
 Whether you’re looking to appeal something like a misdemeanor criminal damage to property case, or something as serious as a first-degree intentional homicide case, we can help.
-To start your appeals case, call Meyer Van Severen, S.C. at (414) 270-0202.
+To start your appeals case, call Van Severen Law Office at (414) 270-0202.
 Finally, our criminal defense attorneys are available to speak 24/7.

 Notice of right to seek postconviction relief

 Pay attention during sentencing.
 You’re stressed out and worrying about what is going to happen.
 But it’s important you watch for potential appellate issues.
 Even if you don’t thoroughly understand the law, you certainly know when something feels off.
 After sentencing, your attorney will have you sign a Notice of Right to Seek Postconviction Relief form.

 That form presents you with three options: you want to appeal, you don’t want to appeal, or you’re undecided.
 It’s very important that you check the right box.
 You feel stressed.
 It’s easy for you to fail to understand what’s in front of you.
 You check a box and you walk away.
 But don’t do that.
 If you have any hesitation regarding which box to check, we certainly suggest marking the undecided box.
 That option gives you the choice to wait up to 20 days to decide which route to proceed.
 If, after calming down, you recognize that there is something you want to appeal, you can change your answer to yes.